History of Colchester United F.C.: Three Trips to Wembley: 1990–2000

 For 1996–97, Kinsella finally got the move his talents deserved.
 A bargain £150,000 took him to Charlton and there was early League Cup cheer when U's turned a 3–2 deficit with a 3–1 victory at First Division West Bromwich Albion – all the more noteworthy as striker Whitton played the entire second half in goal.

 Paul Buckle scored Colchester's first ever Golden Goal against Millwall in the Auto Windscreen Shield and wins over Brentford and Northampton set up a Southern Final with Peterborough.
 All looked lost with a 2–0 first leg defeat but Paul Abrahams' glorious Golden Goal sent United to Wembley.
 The Wembley Final against Carlisle, played in front of 45,077, ended in a 0–0 draw after extra time.
 Peter Cawley and a young Karl Duguid missed from the spot leaving the Cumbrians to hoist the trophy in the cruellest of manners.
 Three wins and a draw after Wembley meant that United missed out on the play-offs by just one point.

 In the 1997–98 season, Wignall broke the club's transfer record spending £50,000 on Neil Gregory.
 The U's won 10 of their last 15 missing automatic promotion by one point, but more importantly qualifying for the play-offs.
 Barnet held a 1–0 lead at Layer Road, but a brace from David Gregory, the second in extra time, turned the tie in U's favour and earned a third trip to Wembley in six years.
 David Gregory's 22nd-minute penalty was enough to fire U's back to the third tier after 17 years away.

 Division Two boasted fallen giants in Manchester City and Stoke and Kevin Keegan led the Mohamed Al-Fayed revolution at Fulham.
 A preferred site was found for the new stadium at Cuckoo Farm, which was owned by the council.

-From the magnificent stage of Maine Road and a loyal 25,000 home crowd, Wignall faced his FA Cup nemesis at the tiny Northumberland outpost of Bedlington.
+From the stage of Maine Road and a loyal 25,000 home crowd, Wignall faced his FA Cup nemesis at the tiny Northumberland outpost of Bedlington.
 Bedlington Terriers walloped United 4–1 the most embarrassing defeat in the club's history.
 U's won just one of the next nine including a 5–1 home defeat to Gillingham in the Auto Windscreen Shield.
 In January 1999, seven days after unleashing a raw Lomana LuaLua into the first team, Wignall quit citing that he had taken his team as far as he could and was frustrated at the role agents were playing in transfer deals he was trying to set up.